MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

 1. On the **Replication settings** tab, perform the following actions:

    1. If needed, in the **Target location** drop-down list, select the Azure region in which you created the **acss-dr-RSV** Recovery Services vault.
-   1. Ensure that the name of the Azure subscription you are using in this lab appears in the **Target subscription** drop-down list.
+   1. Ensure that the name of the Azure subscription used in this lab appears in the **Target subscription** drop-down list.
    1. In the **Target resource group** drop-down list, select **acss-dr-RG**.
    1. In the **Failover virtual network** drop-down list, select **CONTOSO-VNET**.
    1. In the **Failover subnet** drop-down list, select **app (10.10.0.0/24)**.
    1. In the **Storage** section, select the **View/edit storage configuration** link.
-   1. On the **Customize target settings** page, review the resulting configuration but do not make any changes and select **Cancel**.
+   1. On the **Customize target settings** page, review the resulting configuration but don't make any changes and select **Cancel**.
    1. In the **Availability options** section, select the **View/edit availability options** link.
-   1. On the **Availability options** page, note that you have the option of implementing proximity placement groups for target resources but do not make any changes and select **Cancel**.
+   1. On the **Availability options** page, you have the option of implementing proximity placement groups for target resources but don't make any changes and select **Cancel**.

    >**Note**: You also have the option of configuring capacity reservation.